thomasdesr/roast/SECURITY.md

 # Security Model

+> [!IMPORTANT]
-**If you have identified a security issue with Roast, please reach out via: https://github.com/thomasdesr/roast/security.**
+> If you have identified a security issue with Roast, please reach out via: https://github.com/thomasdesr/roast/security.

 > [!WARNING]
 > Roast is experimental security code that has not undergone significant security review by lots of people.
 Do not use in production systems.